-Fair value of the available-for-sale embedded derivative is based on an unobservable input, the net asset value of the fund at the balance sheet date.
+Fair value of the available-for-sale embedded derivative is based on an unobservable input, the net asset value of the fund at the balance sheet date and is considered to be a Level 3 fair value measurement.
 The embedded derivative is similar to a call option on the net asset value of the fund with a strike price of zero since Fidelity & Guaranty Life Insurance Company ("FGL Insurance") will not be required to make any additional payments at maturity of the fund-linked note in order to receive the net asset value of the fund on the maturity date.
 A Black-Scholes model determines the net asset value of the fund as the fair value of the call option regardless of the values used for the other inputs to the option pricing model.
-The net asset value of the fund is provided by the fund manager at the end of each calendar month and represents the value an investor would receive if it withdrew its investment on the balance sheet date.
-Therefore, the key unobservable input used in the Black-Scholes model is the value of the fund.
-As the value of the fund increases or decreases, the fair value of the embedded derivative will increase or decrease.
+The net asset value of the fund sprovided by the fund manager at the end of each calendar month and represents the value an investor would receive if it withdrew its investment on the balance sheet date.
+Therefore, the key unobservable input used in the Black-Scholes model is the value of the fund increases or decreases, the fair value of the embedded derivative will increase or decrease.
 See further discussion on the available-for-sale embedded derivative in Note E Derivative Financial Instruments.

-The fair value of the credit-linked note is based on a weighted average of a broker quote and a discounted cash flow analysis.
+The fair value of the credit-linked note is based on a weighted average of a broker quote and a discounted cash flow analysis and is considered to be a Level 3 fair value measurement.
 The discounted cash flow approach is based on the expected portfolio cash flows and amortization schedule reflecting investment expectations, adjusted for assumptions on the portfolio's default and recovery rates, and the note's discount rate.
 The fair value of the note is provided by the fund manager at the end of each quarter.